 - Security: you must implement appropriate technical and organisational security measures to ensure the security of personal data.
 For more information please read our guidance on security.

-- Choosing an appropriate processor: you can only use a processor that provides sufficient guarantees that they will implement appropriate technical and organisational measures to ensure their processing meets GDPR requirements.
-This means you are responsible for assessing that your processor is competent to process the personal data in line with the GDPR’s requirements.
+- Choosing an appropriate processor: you can only use a processor that provides sufficient guarantees that they will implement appropriate technical and organisational measures to ensure their processing meets UK GDPR requirements.
+This means you are responsible for assessing that your processor is competent to process the personal data in line with the UK GDPR’s requirements.
 This assessment should take into account the nature of the processing and the risks to the data subjects.

 - Processor contracts: you must enter into a binding contract or other legal act with your processors, which must contain a number of compulsory provisions as specified in Article 28(3).
 For more information please read our guidance on contracts.